SandroPadovan/extended_roar_server/README.md

 - `api/`\
 contains the Flask app to start the command and control (C&C) server API.
 The various endpoints are split semantically into corresponding files, e.g., everything to do with receiving fingerprints and encryption rates is stored in the `fingerprint.py` file.
 - `environment/`\
-contains the main parts of the RL environment, such as the `AbstractController` (orchestration of an `Agent` and its training process), `AbstractPreprocessor` (preprocessing fingerprints for anomaly detection (AD) or passing through a neural network in the `Agent`), or `AbstractReward` (computing rewards for states/actions based on the results of AD).
+contains the main parts of the RL environment, such as the `AbstractController` (orchestration of an `Agent` and its training process), or `AbstractReward` (computing rewards for states/actions based on the results of AD).
 Moreover, the main settings file and methods to handle the storage of a single run to allow parallel executions are also contained in this folder.
 - `rw-configs/`\
 contains all available ransomware configurations an RL agent can choose from.
 Taken actions are converted to configurations that are then sent to the ROAR client for integration into the encryption process.